 (h) to advance moneys to any local government to which a delegation is made under paragraph (g);

+(ia) to arrange, effect or take out insurance in connection with a matter referred to in paragraphs (a) to (h);

 (i) to do any thing incidental to a matter mentioned in this subsection.

 (2) A delegation under subsection (1)(g) shall be revocable at will and no delegation shall prevent the exercise of any power or the performance of any function by the Authority.